l7mp/stunner/docs/SECURITY.md

 The threat model is that, possessing the correct credentials, an attacker can scan the *private* IP address of all STUNner pods and all media server pods.
 This should not pose a major security risk
 though: remember, none of these private IP addresses can be reached externally.
-The attacker surface can be reduced to the STUNner pods' IP addresses by using the [symmetric ICE mode](DEPLOYMENT.md#symmetric-ice-mode).
+The attack surface can be further reduced to the STUNner pods' private IP addresses by using the [symmetric ICE mode](DEPLOYMENT.md#symmetric-ice-mode).

 Nevertheless, if worried about information exposure then STUNner may not be the best option at the